 Other growth expected at Ft.
 Meade by 2015 includes 2,000 jobs at Ft.
 Meade’s 116 other agencies, over 6,600 jobs at NSA, and 10,000 contractor jobs associated with work on Ft.
 Meade.
 Negotiations continue for Enhanced Use Lease construction (private development on Army-owned land) across MD175 from the primary Ft.
 Meade campus, and current plans include office space for up to 4,000 contractor personnel.
 These numbers do not include growth associated with the new U.S. Cyber Command Headquarters recently established at Ft.
 Meade.

 The area just outside the gates of Ft.
 Meade has long been designated for redevelopment as a transit-oriented, pedestrian friendly mixed-use district centered around the MARC commuter train station called the Odenton Town Center.
 After many years of delay, development projects are finally rising from the ground, great news to the over twenty developers and hundreds involved in this 1,600-acre project.
 County forward-funding of needed infrastructure, combined with an agreement providing for a developer-built road in exchange for impact credits, has resulted in rapid development, including townhomes, apartments, retail, and office space.
-A developer-underwritten and county-constructed upgrade to local sewer lines, delivered in March 2014, will allow additional projects to move ahead in the summer of 2014.
+A developer-underwritten and county-constructed upgrade to local sewer lines, delivered in March 2014, will allow additional projects to move ahead.

 Other Major Developments